-It’s no longer a requirement for an employment placement service to be licensed but they must follow the Australian Consumer Law.
+It’s no longer a requirement for an employment placement service to be licensed, however, an employment placement service must comply with the Fair Trading Act 1987 and the Australian Consumer Law.
+In particular:

 - an employment placement service must not charge a job seeker a fee for the purpose of finding the job seeker employment; and

-- if a job seeker believes that an employment placement service has acted inappropriately, the job seeker may contact NSW Fair Trading for information on possible action that may be taken.
+If a job seeker believes that an employment placement service has acted inappropriately, the job seeker may contact NSW Fair Trading for information on possible action that may be taken.